newpanjing/simpleui/doc/en/QUICK_en.md

 ```

 ## Modify Default Icon
 Django's built-in authentication and authorization and associated users and groups have been configured with an icon by default.
-Custom app will be the default icons and need to be configured in the settings.py file.
+Custom app will be the default icons and need to be configured in the **settings.py** file.

 ## Modify Default Home
-simpleui has a default home page, which consists of quick navigation and recent operations.
+**simpleui** has a default home page, which consists of quick navigation and recent operations.

-You can modify the default home page and add it to your project's settings.py：
+You can modify the default home page and add it to your project's **settings.py**：

 + Home configuration
 > SIMPLEUI_HOME_PAGE = 'https://www.baidu.com'
 + Home title
-> SIMPLEUI_HOME_TITLE = '百度一下你就知道'
+> SIMPLEUI_HOME_TITLE = 'My Home Title'
-+ Home Icon,support element-ui's and fontawesome's icon，reference https://fontawesome.com/icons
++ Home Icon,support `element-ui's` and `fontawesome's` icon，reference https://fontawesome.com/icons
 > SIMPLEUI_HOME_ICON = 'fa fa-user'

 The above three configurations are optional.
-If you don't fill, there will be default values. [icon list](https://fontawesome.com/icons)
+If you don't fill, there will be default values.
+[Icon List](https://fontawesome.com/icons)

 ## Modify Home Jump Address
 The top of the home page has a default jump address of /, this is root directory.
-If you need to customize, add some settings in your project's settings.py.
+If you need to customize, add some settings in your project's **settings.py**.

 ```python
 # Configure simpleui Click the address of the home icon to jump.
 SIMPLEUI_INDEX = 'https://www.88cto.com'
 ```

 Relative and absolute paths can be set.
-There is nothing special about this address, it will call window.open to open the address directly.
+There is nothing special about this address, it will call **window.open** to open the address directly.

 ## Modify LOGO